 If the card is approved, the control panel sends a signal to the door unlocking it for a short period of time.
 Essentially, this is very similar to manually entering a code into a keypad, without the need to remember a pin.

-This means if an unauthorised person was to get hold of a key card or somehow learn of the predetermined code, they would still be denied access.
+This means if an unauthorised person was to get hold of a key card or somehow learn of the predetermined code, they would still be denied access, therefore improving the overall security of a site or premises.

 Discretionary Access Control